drossDS/House_Number_Image_Recognition/README.md

 ***DAN - GO BACK AND DOWNLOAD A NEW VERSION OF THE CODE AS A JUPYTER NOTEBOOK AND DON'T DO THE HTML THING

 The provided dataset was pre-split into training and test datasets of 42,000 and 18,000 images respectively.
 These were each assigned to their own dataframes.
 Examining the images revealed hat each image was stored as a 32 x 32 matrix with values between 0 and 255 (indicating color/darkness).
-The data were then normalized by dividing by 255 so that all numerical values would range proprotionally between 0 and 1 so that it could be processed by the neural network models.
+For the ANN model, the 32 x 32 matrices representing each image were reshaped to a singe array of 1024 elements.
+This was not done for the data being processed by the CNN model, and presumably, this is to maintain the 2-dimensional proeprties of the image so that th econvolution fileters could be applied.
+The data being used in both models were then normalized by dividing all elements by 255 so that all numerical values would range proprotionally between 0 and 1 for neural network algorithms.
+The image label datasets (ranging between between 0 and 9) were then one-hot encoded so that each digit could be mapped to a category into which the nerual networks could assign the provided image data.

 ## Models Run